What are The Laramie Project and The Laramie Project: Ten Years Later about?

 How can the Matthew Shepard Foundation help with my production?

 The Foundation has an entire archive of marketing and visual materials for schools and production companies looking to perform The Laramie Project.
-For access to the archive, please complete our support form.
+MSF staff is also available to answer questions and productions can request Dennis Shepard for virtual cast chats and post-show community talkbacks.
+For access to the archive or to schedule a discussion, please complete our support form.

 Does the play depict a murder?

 No. The play is about the people of the town of Laramie and how they reacted to Matthew Shepard’s beating and murder.
 There is no violence depicted onstage.